ArtBusiness.com logo

 A: Artist statements are not stupid; they're more like essential.
 The good news is that learning how to write an artist statement is easier than you think.
 And you don't have to be a writer to write one.
 And people already look at your art and take away whatever experiences they will.
 Your artist statement is about facts, a basic introduction to your art; it's not instructions on what to look at, how to look at it, what to experience, what to think, how to feel, how to act, or where to stand, and if it is, you'd better do a rewrite.

 Just about all artists want as many people as possible to appreciate their art.
 A good artist statement works towards this end, and the most important ingredient of a good statement is its language.
-WRITE YOUR STATEMENT IN LANGUAGE THAT ANYONE CAN UNDERSTAND, not language that you understand, not language that you and your friends understand, not language that you learn in art school, but everyday language that you use with everyday people to accomplish everyday things.
-The very large majority of people who look at and appreciate art do not have art educations and can't understand art jargon.
-Artspeak only confuses them, and when someone gets confused, they leave you and go somewhere else to see art.
+WRITE YOUR STATEMENT IN LANGUAGE THAT ANYONE CAN UNDERSTAND, not language that you understand, not language that you and your art friends understand, not language that you learn in art school, but everyday language that you use with everyday people to communicate about everyday things.

 An effective statement reaches out and welcomes people to your art, no matter how little or how much they know about art to begin with; it never excludes.
-Rest assured that those who read your statement and want to know more will provide you with ample opportunities to get technical, metaphysical, conceptual, academic, philosophical, personal, emotional, moralistic, socially and culturally relevant, historical, political, autobiographical, anecdotal, or twisty with jargon-- LATER, NOT NOW.
+Rest assured that those who read your statement and want to know more will provide you with ample opportunities to go into greater detail-- LATER, NOT NOW.

 Plus this... your statement is about you, so personalize it.
-Write it in the first person, not in the third person, like you're talking about yourself in the abstract.
+Write it in the first person (I, me, my, etc), not in the third person (he, she, they, them, their, etc).
 Infuse it with your own unique perspective.
 Whenever possible, make it conversational, like you're speaking directly to readers (note: a good editor can work wonders here).
 And please oh please keep it simple.
-The more complicated, theoretical, arcane, inscrutable, bloated, pompous, elitist, egotistical, bombastic, arrogant or impersonal your statement is, the more trouble people will have trying to hack through it and connecting with you and your art in meaningful ways.
-Few readers want to burn calories trying to decipher complexities; they burn 'em all day long.
-For now, they just want to see your art, get a basic sense of what it's about, take it easy, have fun and enjoy themselves.

 * Not all artists can write well.
 If you're in that category, think seriously about hiring a professional writer or editor to write for you, preferably one with an art background, to help you say what you want your statement to convey in language that ordinary everyday people can understand.